-- As a result of major changes in leaver reporting following the adoption of the national dropout definition in 2005-06, underreported student rates for 2004-05 and prior school years are not comparable to rates for 2005-06 and beyond. - Statewide, 99.3 percent (2,012,621) of students in Grades 7-12 in 2006-07 were accounted for in district and charter data submissions or in TEA databases. - Of all students in Grades 7-12, only 0.7 percent were underreported, a decrease of 0.1 percentage points from the previous year.
-The number of underreported students (13,316) decreased by 2,571 from the previous year. - For the 2006-07 school year, 49 districts or charters exceeded the thresholds for underreported student records: more than 200 underreported students; or more than 4 underreported students and a rate of underreporting higher than 5 percent.
-Of these, one district had more than 200 underreported students, as well as a rate of underreporting higher than 5 percent.
-Three districts had more than 200 underreported students but rates of underreporting less than 5 percent.
-Forty-five districts or charters had rates of underreporting higher than 5 percent and more than 4, but fewer than 200, underreported students. - A total of 364 districts and charters had no underreported students for 2006-07.
+- As a result of major changes in leaver reporting following the adoption of the national dropout definition in 2005-06, underreported student rates for 2004-05 and prior school years are not comparable to rates for 2005-06 and beyond.
+The underreported student rate is the percentage of students in Grades 7-12 who attend in one school year and have not been accounted for the next fall. - Statewide, 99.4 percent (2,031,807) of students in Grades 7-12 in 2007-08 were accounted for in district and charter data submissions or in TEA databases. - Of all students in Grades 7-12, only 0.6 percent were underreported, a decrease of 0.1 percentage points from the previous year.
+The number of underreported students (12,668) decreased by 648 from the previous year. - For the 2007-08 school year, 35 districts or charters exceeded the thresholds for underreported student records: more than 150 underreported students; or more than 4 underreported students and a rate of underreporting higher than 5 percent.
+Of these, three districts or charters had more than 150 underreported students, as well as a rate of underreporting higher than 5 percent.
+Nine districts or charters had more than 150 underreported students but rates of underreporting less than 5 percent.
+Twenty-three districts or charters had rates of underreporting higher than 5 percent and more than 4, but fewer than 150, underreported students. - A total of 354 districts and charters had no underreported students for 2007-08.